 - How efficient is their customer support system?

 Do thorough research about the customer service that your broker provides.
 You don’t want to end up on the other end of the phone where no one can understand you.
-The language barrier and timezone difference get real when you are trading, and the market is volatile.
+The language barrier and timezone difference get real are trading, and the market is volatile.
 With the help of good customer support, you can deal with unforeseen situations.

 - What will be their commission or fees?